michristianson/ech-capacities-haskell/README.md

 This version of the library is written in Haskell.
 Some of the combinatorics involved are very computationally intensive; rather than optimizing the Haskell code, I chose to rewrite it in C++, which resulted in a huge performance improvement.
 If you're interested in doing computations for research with this library, I recommend checking out the C++ version, which can be found [here](LINK).
 However, if just want to play around with some of these combinatorial computations and see how they work, the Haskell version should work just fine.

-The name of this library, "CIP," is short for "convex integral paths."
-Convex integral paths are combinatorial objects arising from Hutchings' criterion.
-They play a key role in almost all of the computations this library provides.

 # Installation